microsoft/vscode-docs/docs/python/tutorial-flask.md

         )
     ```

-1. Run the app again and navigate to a /hello/name URL to observe the expected result, and stop the app when you're done.
+1. Run the app again and navigate to a /hello/name URL to observe the expected result, then stop the app when you're done.

 ## Serve static files